MichalKarbownik/falcon-docs/docs/falcon-client/search-and-filtering.md

 Falcon provides 2 main components that allow you to integrate filters:

 - `SearchProvider` which takes care of the management of the search state.
 It provides search-related API as `SearchConfig`, keeps track of search configuration, used filters, sort order and pagination.
 It also updates url and history state when search parameters change, and restores search configuration when user navigates back/forward.
-All those things gives us the possibility to perform search requests without page reloading while keeping url synchronized with the current state of the search.
+All those things give us the possibility to perform search requests without page reloading while keeping url synchronized with the current state of the search.
 - `SearchConsumer` which exposes the API provided by `SearchProvider`

 ## SearchConfig data